-Aperture, as discussed in the previously mentioned guide, is the variable size of the opening in the lens when an image is being captured.
-Aperture not only controls how much light enters the camera, but also determines the depth of field of an image.
+Aperture is the variable size of the opening in the lens when an image is being captured.
+It not only controls how much light enters the camera, but also determines the depth of field of an image.

 Briefly stated, a wider aperture allows a great deal of light to reach the camera sensor, but will result in a shallow depth of field.
-A shallow depth of field basically means that areas of the image that are farther away from the photographer will appear blurry, while subjects or objects nearer to the camera will appear crisp and focused.
+A shallow depth of field basically means that areas of the image that are farther away from the point of focus will appear blurry, while subjects or objects nearer to it will appear crisp and sharp.

-The opposite is true for a narrower (more closed) aperture, in which less light will reach the camera sensor, but will provide a wider depth of field.
-A wider (deeper) depth of field will keep all areas of the image in focus regardless of their relative distance away from the photographer.
+The opposite is true for a narrower (more closed) aperture.
+Less light will reach the camera sensor, but it will provide a wider depth of field.
+A wider (deeper) depth of field will keep areas of the image that are farther away from the point of focus looking sharper.

 A Note on ISO

-So, let’s use an example to demonstrate how we might “balance the triangle” under a particular circumstance.
+Let’s use an example to demonstrate how we might balance the triangle under a particular circumstance:

 You then adjust to a narrower aperture setting, which corrects your problem regarding the depth of field and image clarity.
-Yet again, your image now appears far too dark for your liking, and another adjustment needs to be made.
+Only now, your image appears far too dark for your liking, and another adjustment needs to be made.
 But what do you adjust?

-Not at all.
-This is where you turn to the third and final part of the exposure triangle, the ISO.
-At this point, you’ve achieved both a satisfactory depth of field and your desired lack of motion, but you still need more light.
-The solution here is to raise the ISO to a higher setting in order to increase the camera’s light sensitivity, thus achieving a brighter exposure without compromising on your depth of field or range of motion.
+This is where you turn to the third and final part of the exposure triangle: the ISO.
+At this point, you’ve achieved both a satisfactory depth of field and your desired amount of motion capture, but you still need more light.
+The solution here is to raise the ISO to a higher setting in order to increase the camera’s light sensitivity, achieving a brighter exposure without compromising on your depth of field or range of motion.

-To illustrate this adjustment, below is an example of an image noticeably improved in quality by increasing the ISO level by multiple intervals:
+Below is an example of an image noticeably improved in quality by increasing the ISO level: